Top 10 Facts About the Middleman Family Pavilion

 When an emergency occurs, children will be treated by doctors and nurses who are experts in caring for growing bodies, from infants to teens.
 And there’s no worry about encountering the kinds of grown-up issues that are often on display at adult emergency rooms.

-The KOP hospital will be staffed with CHOP-level teams, with some clinicians dividing their time between our King of Prussia Campus and our Philadelphia Campus.
+The Middleman Family Pavilion will be staffed with CHOP-level teams, with some clinicians dividing their time between our King of Prussia Campus and our Philadelphia Campus.
 Whether a child needs a late-night Emergency Department visit, surgery for a sports injury, ear tube placement or cleft palate repair, families in the region will have the reassurance of knowing that the KOP hospital will offer the expert care they need and deserve.
 It will just be easier to reach!

-Staffed with kids in mind, the KOP hospital will have care teams that include child life specialists — trained experts who help young patients cope with illness and the hospital experience.
+Staffed with kids in mind, the Middleman Pavilion will have care teams that include child life specialists — trained experts who help young patients cope with illness and the hospital experience.
 CHOP was a pioneer in the field of child life, and our specialists will be there for kids at KOP, getting them familiar with medical procedures, encouraging therapeutic play and helping siblings process emotions.

 KOP is situated at the intersection of several major thoroughfares, including the Pennsylvania Turnpike, the Schuylkill Expressway, and routes 202, 422 and 476, making it easily accessed by a wide arc of communities.
 As the hospital’s opening gets closer, the appreciation grows in families from the local community, the Main Line, Delaware, the Lehigh Valley, the Princeton area, New York and beyond.

 CHOP’s new hospital in KOP will have free parking galore — more than 600 free parking spaces will await visitors, all within sight of the building’s clearly designated main entrance.